Lisa Vanderpump Jokes About ‘Selling Stories About Dogs’ On Twitter Amid ‘RHOBH’ Season 9 Drama

 “Exactly, nobody including myself and all concerned would’ve ever mentioned that!”
 Vanderpump replied.

-The basement story the Twitter user was referring to were the recent claims about Kemsley allegedly locking her adopted dog in a basement before giving it to the woman who later took it to a shelter.
+The basement story the Twitter user was referring to was the recent claims about Kemsley allegedly locking her adopted dog in a basement before giving it to the woman who later took it to a shelter.

 View this post on Instagram